Service business ideas with low startup costs in Canada

 A service-based small business sells skills, expertise, or labour rather than physical products.
 Examples include accountants, plumbers, hairstylists, and personal trainers.

-These businesses solve customer problems by providing specialized knowledge or completing time-consuming tasks.
-In Canada, service businesses dominate the small business landscape, with businesses employing 1 to 99 people making up 98% of all employer businesses in 2022.
+In Canada, service businesses dominate the small business landscape.
+Businesses employing one to 99 people make up 98% of all employer businesses in 2022.

-• Easier market entry for new entrepreneurs
+- Easier market entry: fewer barriers for new entrepreneurs

 Why you should consider starting a service-based business

-• Find your niche: Identify specific market needs you can address
+- Find your niche: identify specific market needs you can address

-• Develop your unique selling proposition: Differentiate from competitors
+- Develop your unique selling proposition: differentiate from competitors

 Getting started options: